Goofy Gophers: Development

-Davis would direct one other Goofy Gophers short, 1948's Two Gophers from Texas.
+Arthur Davis would direct one other Goofy Gophers short, 1948's Two Gophers from Texas.
 The unnamed dog from the first cartoon returns as their nemesis in this cartoon, this time aiming to eat like an animal in the wild as he pursues the gophers with a gopher cookbook in hand.

-Robert McKimson was the next Warners director to utilize the characters.
-He pitted them against Clampett and Arthur's dog once again in the 1949 film A Ham in a Role wherein the dog's efforts to become a Shakespearean actor are foiled by the rambunctious rodents.
+Davis planned to direct a third short with the gophers before his unit was disbanded in late 1949.
+Robert McKimson however, would complete the cartoon as A Ham in a Role.
+In this short, the dog's efforts to become a Shakespearean actor are foiled by the rambunctious rodents.

 The Gophers lay dormant for two years until Friz Freleng made a series of four shorts beginning with 1951's A Bone for a Bone, another dog-versus-gophers short.
-This was followed by I Gopher You in 1954, featuring the Gophers in their first cartoon without the dog, attempting to retrieve their vegetables from a food processing plant; Pests for Guests in 1955, which has the gophers counter-antagonize the helpless Elmer Fudd when he buys a chest of drawers that they found appropriate for nut storage; and Lumber Jerks later that year, where the Gophers visit a saw mill in an attempt to retrieve their stolen tree home.
+This was followed by I Gopher You in 1954, featuring the Gophers in their first cartoon without the dog, attempting to retrieve their vegetables from a food processing plant; Pests for Guests in 1955, which has the gophers counter-antagonize the hapless Elmer Fudd when he buys a chest of drawers that they found appropriate for nut storage; and Lumber Jerks later that year, where the Gophers visit a saw mill in an attempt to retrieve their stolen tree home.

 After Freleng finished with the characters, they would star in two more cartoons, once again directed by McKimson.
 These two cartoons, Gopher Broke in 1958 and Tease for Two in 1965, pit the Gophers against the Barnyard Dawg and Daffy Duck, respectively.
 Both gophers were voiced by Mel Blanc in the latter short instead of one by Blanc and the other by Freberg.